+We love all things Italian—including, of course, olive oil.
 Unfortunately, according to the American Olive Oil Producers Association, as much as 75 percent of the extra virgin olive oil that is imported from Italy to the United States is unpure.
-The Italian Mafia is to blame: the Mob takes pure olive oil and cuts it with cheaper oils, then sells it at the higher price and pockets the extra cash.
+The Italian Mafia is to blame: The Mob takes pure olive oil and cuts it with cheaper oils, then sells it at the higher price and pockets the extra cash.

-Olive trees are now also grown in Texas, Georgia, Florida, Arizona, Oregon, Alabama, and Hawaii (on the island of Maui).
+In addition to California, U.S. olives grow in Texas, Georgia, Florida, Arizona, Oregon, Alabama, and Hawaii (on the island of Maui).
 With so many olive orchards, Americans can find a new pastime: olive oil tasting.

 Dry Creek Olive Company

-Try estate-grown olive oils infused with Meyer lemon, jalapeño, and lime or a more traditional blend that can be tasted during a wine, olive oil, and food pairing meal inside their cliffside mill, which has Tuscan-like views of the valley below.
-The 40-acre property includes 10 acres of olive orchards with 22 varietals that are co-mingled among the estate-grown vines.
+Try estate-grown olive oils infused with Meyer lemon, jalapeño, and lime or a more traditional blend that can be tasted during a wine, olive oil, and food pairing meal inside its cliffside mill, which has Tuscan-like views of the valley below.
+The 40-acre property includes 10 acres of olive orchards with 22 varietals that are mingled among the estate-grown vines.

 Besides cultivating its expansive vineyards, Jordan Winery has been making olive oil since the 1990s.
-It now has 18 acres of scenic rolling hills planted with olive oil trees in Healdsburg, California.
-The trees grow a mix of Frantoio, Pendolino, and Leccino style olives from Italy, and Arbequina olives from Spain to create a soft and buttery unfiltered blend.
+It now has 18 acres of scenic rolling hills planted with olive trees in Healdsburg.
+The trees grow a mix of Frantoio, Pendolino, and Leccino style olives from Italy and Arbequina olives from Spain to create a soft and buttery unfiltered blend.

 Bondolio Olive Oil

-ENZO Olive Oil
+Enzo Olive Oil

-Turn off Highway 99 and down a long driveway past hundreds of olive trees to ENZO Olive Oil Company, the largest organic producer of olive oil in California—and the United States.
+Turn off Highway 99 and down a long driveway past hundreds of olive trees to Enzo Olive Oil Company, the largest organic producer of olive oil in California—and the United States.
 Ricchiuti Family Farms produces the 100 percent estate-grown organic extra virgin olive oil in its home of Madera, along with almonds, peaches, plums, and mandarin and navel oranges.
-Complimentary tours and tastings of their seven types of olive oil, which include garlic and citrus-infused varieties, are offered 8 a.m. to 4 p.m.
+Complimentary tours and tastings of its seven types of olive oil, which include garlic and citrus-infused varieties, are offered 8 a.m. to 4 p.m.
 Monday through Friday by appointment.

 Texas Hill Country Olive Company

 The rolling hills in this Lone Star region—similar to those of Tuscany—make it good for growing olive orchards.
-Located 30 miles west of Austin, Texas, Texas Hill Country Olive Company is home to a certified-organic olive orchard that has five varieties of olives and a built-in-Florence mill.
-Enjoy sangria and try EVOOs and fruit-infused balsamic vinegars while going on their $15 lunch-and-tour, offered four times a day on Fridays and Saturdays.
+Located 30 miles west of Austin, Texas Hill Country Olive Company is home to a certified-organic olive orchard that has five varieties of olives and a built-in-Florence mill.
+Enjoy sangria and try EVOOs and fruit-infused balsamic vinegars while on its $15 lunch-and-tour, offered four times a day on Fridays and Saturdays.

 Bella Vista Ranch